marcobeierer/joomla-sitemapgenerator-component/README.md

 - // message that sitemap was saved and no download is required...
 	- // maybe view link instead of download?

+- add tabs for multi lang sites similar to link checker
+	- copy from link checker

 - test if query params to remove works with filtering...
 	- is urlencode automatically applied?
 - test multilang support

-- use real release, not latest
+- use real release (js file), not latest
+- test fresh installation

 ## TODO
-- add tabs for multi lang sites similar to link checker
 - add support for splitted sitemaps

 - Remove multilingual support option